gericraig/Acta_Express/README.md

 Express-Session: It's a simple session middleware for Express which allows you to manage sessions in your NodeJS-Express applications.

-Bcrypt: It's a NodeJS package that allows us to hash passwords for security purposes.

 Morgan: It's a HTTP request logger middleware for NodeJS, which allows you to print information about your request on the command line.